Support ICME

 Built in partnership with the Army High Performance Computing Research Center (AHPCRC) and with the generous support of SAP, the HIVE is open to the Stanford community for research visualization projects and courses.

-Gifts help us create an unparalleled experience for students by funding seminar series and innovations in teaching.
+Gifts help create an unparalleled experience for students by funding seminar series and innovations in teaching.

 The AI for Good Seminar Series brought together experts to explore ways artificial intelligence can benefit society and our planet.